-Amazingly, some anglers are in the opinion of as long as the bass are hungry they will take any lure put in front of their nose.
+Amazingly, some anglers are of the opinion of that as long as the bass are hungry they will take any lure put in front of their nose.
 Realistically, this is true to the extent that on the very rare occasion the bass will be on a feeding frenzy and will devour anything.
 Personally, I have fished right next to someone using a completely different lure to what I have been using and he had caught and I hadn’t.
 In fact, he kept on catching to the point where it just wasn’t funny.
 So I change to the same lure as him then bang! fish on.

 It’s down to common sense

 This is why there are so many lures out there on the market.
 Some of the variants are:

 - Shallow Divers

 - Medium divers

 - Deep divers